Heave6899/mediscrape_engine/README.md

 This is a search engine that has been optimized to search various blog posts like WebMD and Patient.Info, filter posts based on symptoms and diseases, and suggest related symtoms the user can possibly have.

 Created by:
-Vansh Patel
+Vansh Patel,
-Bhargav Saravia
+Bhargav Saravia,
-Charles Kuo (Chia-Cheng Kuo)
+Charles Kuo (Chia-Cheng Kuo),
 Akash Arasu

 Created for: